You can have amazing content on your Instagram, but if your follower count is low it can make you feel like people just don’t care.

 Is It Worth Buying Followers On Instagram?

-To be honest, it’s generally not a good idea to buy Instagram followers.
+It’s generally not a good idea to buy Instagram followers.
 It can sound very appealing, but the followers will most likely all just be bots or inactive accounts.
 They won’t engage with your content, so the Instagram algorithm won’t consider “boosting” your posts to reach a wider audience.
-It will also throw off your account analytics and distort useful metrics.
-Let’s look at why you shouldn’t buy Instagram followers in detail:
+It will also throw off your account analytics and distort useful metrics, as well as potentially get your account suspended.

 In most cases when you buy Instagram followers the only number that goes up is your follower count.
 Since most of these accounts are bots of inactive, they won’t engage with your content.
-It will be pretty obvious that something isn’t right if you have 10,000 followers and you’re only getting a handful of likes and no comments on your posts.
+It will be pretty obvious that something isn’t right if you have 10,000 followers and you’re only getting a handful of likes, video/reel views and next-to no comments on your posts.

 Remember, the Instagram algorithm works by “boosting” popular posts, so in essence – engagement creates engagement.
-If your posts are not getting any engagement, Instagram algorithm won’t push your post to be seen by a wider audience.
+If your posts are not getting that engagement, Instagram algorithm won’t push them to be seen by a wider audience.

 It is true that many celebrities, politicians, influencers and other big accounts use fake followers to appear more influential.
 But they also tend to have A LOT of real followers, making it difficult to tell.